PrototypeESBU/foundryvtt-shadowdark-community-tokens/README.md

 ## Includes
 - Replacement portrait and token art for all 243 core rule book monsters
-- Replacement portrait and token art for all 250 monsters by Tom Philips in Community Content
+- Replacement portrait and token art for all 250 monsters by Tom Philips in [Shadowdark Community Content](https://foundryvtt.com/packages/shadowdark-community-content)

 ## Acknowledgements
 ### Project Lead